v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 27. You should now verify that the record has been deleted from the Service Desk Requests list in the IT Services site.
 Select the **IT Services – Service Desk Requests** tab in your browser, and then select the **Refresh** icon on the left side of the address bar.
 Scroll down through the list and verify the record no longer appears.

-28. Switch back to the **App – Power Apps** tab in your browser.
+28. Switch back to the **Power Apps** tab in your browser.
 The app should still be running in preview mode; if not, press **F5** on your keyboard to run the app.

 29. You should still be on the browse screen for the app.
 To stop running the app and return to preview mode, select the **X** in the circle that appears in the upper right corner of the screen.